Balance and fall prevention exercises for older adults

 Why balance gets worse with age

 Balance relies on three systems working together.
 Your vision tells you where you are in space.
 Your vestibular system, the inner ear, senses movement and head position.
 Your proprioception, the sensors in your muscles and joints, tells your brain where your limbs are.
 All three decline with age.
-Medications including blood pressure drugs, sedatives, and some diabetes medications can also impair balance.
+Some medicines, including certain blood pressure, sedative, and diabetes drugs, can also affect balance.
+Never stop or change a prescribed medicine on your own, but do ask your doctor to review your medicines if you are worried about falls.
 Muscle weakness in the legs and core reduces the speed and strength of your corrective responses when you start to lose your balance.
 Addressing even one of these factors makes a meaningful difference.

 Four exercises to practise at home